-Wherever we can do so cost effectively, the Canal & River Trust endeavours to facilitate freight on our larger waterways.
-In recent years we've focused on aggregates, container, waste and recycling sectors in particular.
+Wherever we can do so cost effectively, we endeavour to facilitate freight on our larger waterways.
+In recent years we've focused on the aggregates, container, waste and recycling sectors in particular.

 There is also a niche role for carriage of specialist items on the narrow canals (for instance solid fuel supplies for boaters) and some operators have been able to take advantage of this.

-You can find out what you need to start a trading freight business on our waterways by visiting out boating business pages.
+You can find out what you need to start a trading freight business on our waterways by visiting our boating business pages.

 To effectively carry freight, waterways often need additional investment from partners.
 This frequently comes in the form of European and government grant funding.

 If you have a freight proposal in mind, our enterprise team may know of grants from third parties you could apply for.